2026-05-25 · 9 min read

 What Supabase actually gives you

 Supabase bundles five infrastructure components into a single platform: a PostgreSQL database, authentication with social login support, real-time subscriptions, file storage, and auto-generated REST and GraphQL APIs.
 Each of these would normally require separate configuration, separate credentials, and separate billing if you assembled them from individual services.
-In Supabase, they are connected by default and manageable through a single dashboard that looks more like a spreadsheet application than a developer console.
+In Supabase, they connect by default and remain manageable through a single dashboard that looks more like a spreadsheet application than a developer console.

 Supabase vs. the alternatives - a direct comparison

-PlatformData ownershipFree tier limitReal-time supportSQL queriesBest for
+PlatformData ownershipFree tier limitReal-time supportSQL queriesVector / AI searchBest for

-AirtableVendor-locked1,000 records per baseLimitedNoInternal ops, simple CRMs
+AirtableVendor-locked1,000 records per baseLimitedNoNoInternal ops, simple CRMs

-PocketBaseFull - self-hostedUnlimited (self-hosted)YesPartialSolo developers, cost-sensitive projects
+PocketBaseFull - self-hostedUnlimited (self-hosted)YesPartialNoSolo developers, cost-sensitive projects

 How to set up your first Supabase project - no code required